-When I was 12 my father became a Group Scout Leader, which meant I was exposed to the work behind the scenes and the organisation that required.
+When I was 12 my father became a Group Scout Leader, which meant I was exposed to the work behind the scenes and the organisation required, for many years.
+Myself, I have been a Cub Scout, Scout and Venture Scout.

-My belief in the Liberal Democrats hasn’t wavered, what the party stands for and what it aims to achieve is as true today as it was all those years ago.
-For instance, I believe that everyone should be given an equal chance in life regardless of background etc. and that everyone should be free to speak and have an opinion.
+I believe that everyone should be given an equal chance in life regardless of background etc. and that everyone should be free to speak and have an opinion.
 Indeed one of my strengths is that I look at both sides of an argument, sometimes to my own detriment.

 What I bring to the ward is:

-•An understanding of youth and their needs
+•Experience of youth and their needs

 •A desire to help and take part in the community as a whole